On the derived category of 1-motives: The derived category of -motives

 \begin{lemma} A complex $0\to N'\by{i} N\by{j} N''\to 0$ in $\M[1/p]$ is a short exact sequence in the sense of Definition \ref{dexact} if and only if it is a short exact sequence for the exact structure given by \eqref{fullem}. \end{lemma}

+\begin{proof} Suppose that the given complex is a short exact sequence in the sense of Definition \ref{dexact}.
+If $j$ is a strict morphism in the sense of Definition \ref{dstrict}, then it is an exact sequence of complexes.
+In general we get a factorisation of $j$ given by $N\by{\tilde j} \tilde N \to N''$ where $\tilde N$ is quasi-isomorphic to $N''$ and $N\by{\tilde j} \tilde N$ is a strict epimorphism with kernel $N'$ (\cf Proposition \ref{pstrict}).
+Therefore it is also exact in ${}^t\M[1/p]$.
+Conversely, note that any short exact sequence in ${}^t\M[1/p]$ can be represented by a strict effective epimorphism followed by a quasi-isomorphism (see Corollary \ref{corexseq}). \end{proof}

-\begin{remarks} 1) There is another, much stronger, exact structure on $\M[1/p]$, induced by its full embedding in $\anM^\eff[1/p]$: it amounts to require a complex $[L^\cdot\to G^\cdot]$ to be exact if and only if both complexes $L^\cdot$ and $\uG^\cdot$ are acyclic.
+\begin{remark} There is another, much stronger, exact structure on $\M[1/p]$, induced by its full embedding in the abelian category $\cM_\sab[1/p]$ (Proposition \ref{nca}): it amounts to require a complex $[L^\cdot\to G^\cdot]$ to be exact if and only if both complexes $L^\cdot$ and $\uG^\cdot$ are acyclic.
 We shall not use this exact structure in the sequel.
-(See also Remark \ref{r1.8.6}.)
+See also Remark \ref{r1.8.6}. \end{remark}

-2) Clearly, the complexes of Definition \ref{dexact} do not provide $\anM^\eff[1/p]$ with an exact structure.
-It is conceivable, however, that they define an exact structure on the localisation of $\anM^\eff[1/p]/\text{homotopies}$ with respect to morphisms with acyclic kernel and cokernel. \end{remarks}